 Technical enthusiast - and driven

-Ever since I was a child, I have always had an enormous interest and fascination with almost every type of creative discipline.
+Ever since childhood, I have been interested and fascinated with almost every creative discipline.
 My parents were very encouraging and allowed me to pick everything I owned apart in an attempt to "repair" them.
-As I grew older, I got my own i386 desktop computer from an uncle running windows 95.
+As I grew older, I got my i386 desktop computer from an uncle that ran Windows 95.
 This computer was my gateway into a youth filled with an obsession with computers.
-A 128kb ISDN modem enabled me to connect to the mid 90's internet where every (expensive) minute was spent exploring the internet together with friends.
+A 128kb ISDN modem enabled me to connect to the internet in the mid-90s, where every (expensive) minute was spent exploring the internet with friends.

 Much to my parents' delight, my technical interest was also outside the computer.
-I loved to make things out of wood and metal, making simple tools and modifying electronic gizmos and later car components.
+I loved to make things out of wood and metal, making simple tools and gadgets and modifying electronic gizmos, and, later, building fun projects for my cars.

 The road to Rome, and beyond?

-Despite having a strong passion for IT and electronics I did not choose an education within those disciplines.
-My choice of high-school education was mechanical vocations.
-More specifically automation mechanics, the art of building industrial robots.
-Due to a lot of funny and strange coincidences, I ended up as a refrigeration engineer apprentice.
-After the apprenticeship was over I moved to Trondheim and completed a 2-year vocational college education in refrigeration system design.
-Once that education was over I went back to the refrigeration industry working as a project manager, and engineer.
-Shortly after I started working as a department manager and CEO.
+Despite having a strong passion for IT and electronics, I did not choose to pursue an education in those disciplines.
+My choice of high school education was mechanical vocations.
+More specifically, automation mechanics (the art of building industrial robots).
+Due to many strange coincidences, I became an apprentice in refrigeration engineering.
+After the apprenticeship, I moved to Trondheim and completed a 2-year vocational college education in refrigeration system design.
+Once that education was over, I went back to the refrigeration industry, working as a project manager and engineer.
+After a few short years of learning the ropes, I worked as a department manager and CEO.

-In 2018, while I moving from one job to another, I had to complete a paid non-compete clause.
-This clause gave me the opportunity to finally take a deep dive into Linux, programming Arduino, Android, and Web applications.
-In addition, I spent a whole lot of time learning about electronics and radios by building FPV drones and having a blast.
-When I was not completely geeking out I did spend a lot of time learning more about sociology and psychology.
+In 2018, I had to complete a paid non-compete clause while moving from one management role to another.
+This clause gave me time and opportunity to dive deeply into Linux, programming Arduino (C++), Android (Java), and Web applications (node.js).
+In addition, I spent a whole lot of time learning about electronics and radios by building and flying FPV drones.
+When I was not geeking out, I also read books and learned more about sociology and psychology.
 This was a fantastic year of personal growth and development.

-After a little under one year as CEO of the new company, I quit my job to follow my dream of becoming a programmer and working in IT.
-Finally, after about 13 years in the refrigeration industry, I had the courage to pursue my lifelong dream of becoming an IT professional.
+After under a year as CEO of the new company, I quit my job to follow my dream of becoming a programmer.
+Finally, after about 13 years in the refrigeration industry, I dared to pursue my lifelong dream of becoming a programmer.
+I found a company crazy enough to hire me.
+Since then, I have been having a blast "playing with computers" all day long, programming web applications, running cloud servers, and learning as much as possible in this fascinating field.

-Parallel to working full-time as a full-stack web developer and sysadmin I have since August 2020 followed the Network- and Information Security program at Noroff Vocational Collage, as a part-time student.
-Thanks to fantastic colleagues, and a great boss I have had the opportunity to use what I learn during my studies on the job.
-I think this helps me retain and get a lot deeper understanding of the topics covered during the studies.
+Parallel to working full-time as a full-stack web developer and sysadmin, I was a part-time student in the network and information security program at Noroff Vocational College from August 2020 to June 2024.
+Thanks to fantastic colleagues and a great boss, I had the opportunity to use what I learned during my studies on the job.

 Certifications